ajor League Soccer is now 25 years old. It’s far and away the best effort at establishing the game in North America.

 By the 1996 Launch of MLS the consensus was: “If the upstart league failed, the sport would never succeed here”.
 Certainly another big-time attempt would be decades away.
 After a splashy inaugural year, MLS settled into a slow downward spiral and even briefly folded in 2001—only to be revived the next day.
 By this point, Philip Anschutz owned and operated 7 of the 10 franchises—sustaining the league for half a decade.
 Had Anschutz gotten hit by a bus or lost interest, we certainly wouldn’t be celebrating MLS’s 25th Anniversary.

-We’d having, well, more Alphabet soup.
+We’d be served up with, well, more Alphabet soup.